-- Online Retailers: As a starting point, you can visit a variety of well-known online retailers such as eBay, Amazon, Walmart, Apple, Wayfair, the Home Depot, Best Buy, and Target.
-These retailers regularly list items on sale, which are often much less than the original selling price.
-Using retail arbitrage, you can buy an item at a discount to sell it on another popular platform.
+- Online Retailers: As a starting point, you can visit various well-known online retailers such as eBay, Amazon, Walmart, Apple, Wayfair, the Home Depot, Best Buy, Rite Aid, Kohl’s, and Target.
+These retailers regularly list items on sale or clearance, often much less than the original selling price.
+You can buy an item at a discount to sell it on another popular platform using retail arbitrage.

 - Price Comparison Websites: A secret weapon for sellers, websites such as Yahoo Shopping, NexTag, PriceGrabber, and BizRate offer everyone a chance to find deals and discounts offered by big-name retailers.
 In fact, you can also compare the price of a product with other retailers.
 Just Google “price comparison websites” to get a list of some of the best websites in this category.

-- Specialty Retailers: Retailers such as Costco, Sam’s Club, and BJ’s Wholesale Club offer a variety of special offers for their members, which are not available elsewhere.
-Due to their unique business model, you can easily buy products at a significant discount and sell it on Amazon, eBay, and other online platforms.
+- Specialty Retailers: Retailers such as Costco, Sam’s Club, and BJ’s Wholesale Club offer various special offers for their members by selling products in bulk, which are not available elsewhere.
+Due to their unique business model, you can easily buy products at a significant discount and sell them on Amazon, eBay, and other online platforms.

-- Physical Storefronts: Don’t overlook the importance of walking down to your favorite retailer and grabbing a deal.
+- Physical Storefronts: Don’t overlook the importance of walking down to your favorite brick and mortar retailer and grabbing a deal.
 To attract customers, large retailers offer walk-in deals that you can get only by visiting the store.

-- Yard and Garage Sales: These days, a lot of individuals specialize in finding little gems found in the basement, yard, and garage sales.
-If you have time for a treasure hunt, you will be surprised to find that there is an entire retail industry built around these sales outlets.
+- Yard and Garage Sales: These days, many individuals specialize in finding little gems found in the basement, yard, and garage sales.
+If you have time for a treasure hunt, you will be surprised to find an entire retail industry built around these sales outlets.

 - Newsletters: If you’re serious about retail arbitrage, then start signing up for newsletters because most retailers regularly offer discounts and coupons that are specifically reserved for their newsletters.
 You can survive solely on newsletters to fund your appetite for discounted items.

-If you have some cash to dispense, liquidators are the secret source people have written entire books about.
+If you have some extra cash on hand to start your business, liquidators are the secret source people have written entire books about.

 Now that the rabbit is out of the box, here are some great liquidators to get an idea of what they do and how they do it:

 As time passes, you will also find there are many local liquidators near your home.
-Some of these liquidators only offer inventory in pallets and truckloads, but there are many out there that sell individual items and open-boxes.
-By using a liquidator, it’s not difficult to find products that are 75% to 90% off the retail price.
+Some of these liquidators only offer inventory in pallets and truckloads, but many out there sell individual items and open-boxes.
+It’s not difficult to find 75% to 90% products off the retail price using a liquidator.

-However, it’s recommended to start with online sources and then try your hand on liquidation because liquidation is another ballgame.
+However, it’s recommended to start with online sources before you invest in liquidation because liquidation is another where you can lose money if you don’t know what you’re doing.
 Without learning the ropes, many individuals have burned their hands trying to get stuff from liquidators without learning what to sell, how to sell, and where to sell.